Types of Adverbs. Comparison of Adverbs. Adverbs Position. Adverb Formation. Examples, Quizzes. Lists

 An adverb is a part of speech that describes or modifies a verb, an adjective, another adverb, clause, or sentence.

-Adverbs answer the questions "How?", "When?", "Where?", "Why?", "In what way?", "How much?", "How often?", "Under what condition",
+Adverbs answer the questions "How?", "When?", "Where?", "Why?", "In what way?", "How much?", "How often?", "Under what condition", "To what degree?"

 An adverb can be placed anywhere in a sentence.

 The three most common adverbs used in English Language are: not, very, too

 Read the material on this page first.
 If you feel ready - take the quizzes!